dbaldzhiev/mandeye_tec/README.md

 scripts/run_docker.sh
 ```

-The run script exposes the web interface on port `5000` and mounts the
+The run script exposes the web interface on port `5000`.
-`config` directory into the container so you can edit `config/mandeye_config.json`
-on the host and have those settings applied inside the container.

 ## Logging